Table of Contents Show

 Setting Up and Maintaining iPads for Classroom Use

-When setting up iPads, install essential apps and make sure configurations align with curriculum needs.
+When setting up iPads, install essential apps and align device configurations with the curriculum.
 Each iPad should come preloaded with specific educational apps like Canvas Teacher, Canvas Student, Notability, and Zoom.
 These tools support classroom activities such as note-taking, assignment submissions, and virtual classes.

 A standardized setup process helps streamline device management.
 Create and follow a clear set of procedures for software installation and updates.
-Use mobile device management (MDM) tools to oversee all iPads remotely, which allows us to push updates and troubleshoot issues efficiently.
+Use mobile device management (MDM) tools to oversee all iPads remotely, which allows IT teams to push updates and troubleshoot issues efficiently across an entire grade or campus.

 | Essential App Category | Recommended Apps | Purpose |